To read this page in Ukrainian, please see Google Translate: Підтримка громадян України

 Surrey County Council has worked with bus operators in Surrey to set up a scheme offering Ukrainian nationals a temporary bus pass to give them free travel on their most used bus route.

-Six month parking permit
+Six month on-street resident parking permit

-See above for links to district and borough councils.
+Find more information using the links to district and borough councils.

 There are lots of libraries across Surrey offering well-established support to Ukrainians entering the UK.
 These offers and the support available is designed to help refugee communities feel welcome.
 Find your nearest library.